Migrating to Node.js Chainguard Containers

 # syntax=docker/dockerfile:1

-FROM cgr.dev/chainguard/python:latest-dev as dev
+FROM cgr.dev/chainguard/python:latest-dev AS dev

 WORKDIR /flask-app